cilium/cilium/Documentation/architecture.rst

 The Key-Value (KV) Store is used for the following state:

-* policy identities: list of labels <=> policy identity identifier
+* Policy Identities: list of labels <=> policy identity identifier

-* global services: global service id to VIP association (optional)
+* Global Services: global service id to VIP association (optional)

-* encapsulation VTEP mapping (optional)
+* Encapsulation VTEP mapping (optional)

-To simplify things in a larger key-value store can be the same one used by the container orchestrater (e.g., Kubernetes using etcd).
+To simplify things in a larger deployment, the key-value store can be the same one used by the container orchestrater (e.g., Kubernetes using etcd).
 In single node Cilium deployments used for basic testing/learning, Cilium can use a local store implemented as golang hashmap, avoiding the need to setup a dedicated K-V store.